GuneshRaj/gspro/README.md

   process <searchDir> <prefixDir> <outputDir>
     Processes *.gun files recursively & creates *.go files in outputDir

 This project simplifies web development similar to JSP and PHP.
 The Templates are compiled into the Executable and technically performs better than the typical parsed templates.
+The result is a web server with route maps with GET and POST methods to the Template.

 It uses the Echo Framework - https://github.com/labstack/echo (Install Echo with $ go get -u github.com/labstack/echo)